-No, compensation is specifically defined for franchise tax reporting purposes in Texas Tax Code (TTC) 171.1013.
+No, compensation is specifically defined for franchise tax reporting purposes in Tax Code Section 171.1013, Determination of Compensation.

 The following components are included in the compensation deduction:

-A single-member LLC treated as a sole proprietorship for federal tax purposes may include in compensation the net distributive income to the single member that is a natural person.
-Net distributive income is the net amount of income, gain, deduction or loss reportable on the sole proprietor's federal tax return to the extent that it relates to the LLC.
-It includes amounts from IRS Form 1040 to the extent the items relate to the LLC; for example:
+A single-member LLC treated as a sole proprietorship for federal tax purposes may include in compensation the net distributive income (NDI) assigned or disbursed to the single member that is a natural person.
+NDI is the net amount of income, gain, deduction or loss reportable on the sole proprietor's federal tax return, Form 1040, to the extent that it relates to the LLC.
+For example:

 No, the employer's share of payroll taxes cannot be included in wages and cash compensation or benefits.

-No. It cannot be included as compensation when calculating margin.
+No. IRS Form 1099-MISC nonemployee wages cannot be included as compensation when calculating margin.

-Net distributive income for a pass-through entity is the net amount of income, gain, deduction or loss reportable to the owners on an IRS Form K-1 for the tax year of the entity.
+Net Distributive Income or NDI, for a pass-through entity, is the net amount of income, gain, deduction or loss reportable to the owners on an IRS Form K-1 for the entity’s tax year.
 (Actual distribution is not required.)
-Guaranteed payments to partners are included when computing net distributive income.
+Guaranteed payments to partners are included when computing NDI.

-If an entity elects to subtract compensation in computing its margin, it must include all compensation as defined in TTC 171.1013.
-If NDI is a negative number, then we will treat it as a negative number in computing compensation.
+Yes.
+If an entity elects to subtract compensation in computing its margin, it must include all compensation as defined in Tax Code Section 171.1013, Determination of Compensation.
+If NDI is a loss, then treat it as a negative number when computing the entity’s compensation deduction.

-Benefit costs are treated differently based on how they are reported for federal tax purposes.
+Yes, but you treat benefit costs differently for franchise tax based on how you report them for federal tax purposes.